hackerb9/Tandy-Terminfo/README.md

 <img src="README.md.d/labelbutton.jpg" align="right">
-There are also different types depending upon whether you have your status line disabled or not.
+There are also different types depending upon whether you have your status line ("labels") disabled or not.
 By default it is presumed you will disable the status line by pressing the LABEL button.
 If you do not wish to disable the status line, use the `-s` variant, like so,